utakamo/oasis/luci-app-oasis/README.md

 # Oasis Web API

-This document describes the WebAPI specifications defined in `module.lua` managed by `luci-app-oasis`.
+This document describes the WebAPI specifications defined in `module.lua` managed by `oasis`.

 ## Overview